Afqa: History

+Known in ancient times as Aphaca (Ἄφακα), which can be interpreted as "source".
+It was possibly an early sanctuary of El.
+Marvin H. Pope identified the home of El in the Ugaritic texts of ca. 1200 BCE, described as "at the source[s] of the [two] rivers, amid the fountains of the [two] deeps", with this famous source of the river Adonis and Yammoune, an intermittent lake on the other side of the mountain, which Pope asserted was closely associated with it in legend.

+Aphaca was more like a Delphi, a sacred sanctuary than a town, consisting of a collection of temples dedicated primarily to Astarte, also known as Beltis or Baaltis, whose worship was described by ancient sources as so sexually licentious that Constantine eventually prohibited its practices.
+Eusebius confirms that the worship of Astarte at Aphaca was notorious for sexual excess, with effeminate men participating in rituals intended to honor the goddess through sexual acts.

 In Greek mythology, Adonis was born and died at the foot of the falls in Afqa.
 The ruins of the celebrated temple of Aphrodite Aphakitis— the Aphrodite particular to this site— are located there.
 Sir Richard Francis Burton and Sir James Frazer further attribute the temple at Afqa to the honouring of Astarte or Ishtar (Ashtaroth).
 Afqa is aligned centrally between Baalbek and Byblos, pointing to the summer solstice sunset over the Mediterranean.
 It is from Byblos that the myth was told of a mystical ark that came ashore containing the bones of Osiris.
 The ark became stuck in a swamp until Isis found it and carried it back to Ancient Egypt.